-On the first day of new job, you should be polite to everyone and talk professionally.
+On the first day of your new job, you should be polite to everyone and talk professionally.
 Don’t talk anything in regards to your personal frontier.
-If anyone is interested to talk to you about your past, bring in your professional experiences instead of personal stories.
+If anyone is interested in talking to you about your past, bring in your professional experiences instead of personal stories.
 And don’t be timid.
-If someone puts you down on the first day of new job, say it firmly and politely that you would be glad if they encourage you on your first day of new job than to discourage you.
+If someone puts you down on the first day of a new job, say it firmly and politely that you would be glad if they encourage you on your first day of a new job than to discourage you.

 2. Speak less, observe more

-Few of you may be talkative and you talk a lot.
-But hold your tongue on the first day at new job.
+Few of you may be talkative, and you talk a lot.
+But hold your tongue on the first day at your new job.
 Speak less.
 When someone speaks, just smile and nod your head instead of saying much.
 If you speak less, you can avoid speaking something odd.
-Normally when you speak a lot more than necessary, then only these sorts of ‘horrible’ statements get slipped from your tongue and you get into great danger.
+Normally when you speak a lot more than necessary, then only these sorts of ‘horrible’ statements get slipped from your tongue, and you get into great danger.

-3. Find out the person/s who can help you in the beginning
+3. Find out the person/s who can help you at the beginning

 4. Prepare well before you join your new company

-These are the common things you should do on the first day at new job.
+These are the common things you should do on the first day at your new job.
 It’s sort of generalized.
 Add more or discard some as per your convenience.
-Wish you a great first day at new job.
+I wish you a great first day at your new job.